YukariOishi/YoutubeTranscription/README.md

 ## how to use

-press Shift+A / Shift + a to open transcription.
+press Alt+t to open/close transcription.